daraghbyrne/iotworkshop2019/step1/README.md

 ## Getting Ready to Program

-We have our circuit ready… now we can use Particle Dev to tell it what to do.
+We have our circuit ready… now we can use Particle Build to tell it what to do.

 Open it up and open a new Window if needed.
 Then choose the `File` menu and `Save`.
-Create a new folder called `LedBlink` and save the sketch inside it as `LedBlink.ino`  __Notice the folder and the file name are the same__  We need to include a ‘.ino’ extension on our files so that the development environment recognises it as code for our microcontroller.
+Create a new folder called `LedBlink` and save the sketch inside it as `LedBlink`

 Your development environment should now look like this: